resero-labs/docker-utils/README.md

 any docker commands, including image and notebook cli above will be run against the remote docker server.
 Once a "dock" is created, you can dock your terminal by issuing the command `source dock <server IP or moniker>`

-`register-dock` is used to add a remote system to the dock list with all its configuration (username, ip and a moniker)
+`create-dock` (`register-dock` if provisioning from AWS console) is used to add a remote system to the dock list with all its configuration (username, ip and a moniker)

-`unregister-dock` is used to remove the reference to the remote system
+`destroy-dock` (`unregister-dock` if provisioned from AWS console) is used to remove the reference to the remote system

 `stop-dock` will change the instances state of a remote dock to `stopped`